nmwsharp/geometry-central/docs/docs/surface/algorithms/intersection.md

 Intersections are returned as an "edge soup," i.e., a collection of line segments with no explicit connectivity between shared endpoints.

+**Note:** The current implementation does a naive all-pairs check, which takes O(nm) time (or O(n^2) time in the case of self-intersections).
+This makes the methods very slow for large meshes.
+A natural future improvement would be to perform hierarchical collision checking.

 `#include "geometrycentral/surface/intersection.h"`

 ![intersections between two meshes](/media/intersect.png){: style="max-width: 40em; display: block; margin-left: auto; margin-right: auto;"}